 Final Thoughts

-Remember the golden rule of edibles: You can always take more, but you can never take less.
-Start with a tiny 2.5 mg dose, give your liver a full two hours to process it, and never take a second piece on your first night.
+If you are a new user, start with a tiny 2.5 mg dose, give your body a full two hours to process it, and never take another gummy piece on your first night.

 Clear your schedule, put on your favorite movie, and enjoy the ride safely.